 Second, there are the employment benefits.
-The workplace of the 21st century emphasizes a large focus on globalization and just as the employers today are not only demanding higher educations but also a deeper, broader and less nationalistic education.
-The knowledge and skills it takes to succeed in this globalized marketplace are often times best achieved by thoroughly experiencing a culture beyond one's own.
-Universities around the world all have different teaching styles, people have different lifestyles, and businesses have different models that can offer students new perspectives on familiar topics.
-This type of outlook can provide students a cutting edge take on the different industries in which they will work, for instance in the 23 million jobs tied to international trade in the United States.
+The workplace of the 21st century has a large focus on globalization.
+In fact, 75% of employers not only demand a higher education, they also look for a global perspective.
+The knowledge and skill necessary to succeed in this globalized marketplace are often best achieved by thoroughly experiencing a culture beyond one's own.
+Universities around the world have different teaching styles, people have different lifestyles, and businesses have different models that can offer students new perspectives on familiar topics.
+This type of outlook can provide students an edge in the different industries in which they will work, for instance in the 23 million jobs tied to international trade in the United States.

 Finally, there are the personal benefits.
-A study abroad program does much more than simply prepare one for this said globalized workplace.
-Many students find such an experience a way to grow as a person, realize their interests, and find what it means to be an American.
-This type of a program branches the learning from the classroom, out to everyday activities which can lead to independent thinking, self-confidence and a stronger intellectual or personal maturity.
+A study abroad program does much more than simply prepare students for a globalized workplace.
+Many students find such an experience as a way to grow as a person, realize their interests, and discover what it means to be an American.
+This type of a program branches classroom learning out to everyday activities, leading to independent thinking, self-confidence, and a stronger intellectual or personal maturity.

 Q: Can my student use financial aid to study abroad?

-A: Cost is always a concern for our prospective study abroad students and therefore we offer many services to make each program more affordable.
+A: Cost is always a concern for prospective study abroad students, and therefore we offer many resources to make each program more affordable.

-Students who are eligible for financial aid may use this to pay for study abroad programs.
-Their financial aid need may increase when they study abroad but they will need to talk with a financial aid counselor to calculate their eligible aid amount.
-Every student's financial situation is different therefore, we recommend that students meet with the financial aid office to discuss their options.
+Students who are eligible for financial aid may use it to pay for study abroad programs.
+Their financial aid need may increase when they study abroad, so they should talk with a financial aid counselor to calculate their eligible aid amount.
+Every student's financial situation is different; therefore, we recommend that students meet with the Financial Aid Office to discuss their options.

 Q: What courses can my student take abroad?

-A: Student will be working closely with their major/minor advisors as well as the transfer coordinator to approve courses for UW-Stout credit before they leave on a study abroad program.
-We want to ensure that students will not be set back in their degrees because of studying abroad.
-We provide programs that are great academic fits for students and find them courses that will work for their program.
-Some students use their study abroad experience to take courses for general education requirements while others take courses for their major, minor or specialization or take short-term programs to even get ahead in their program by judiciously planning their study abroad experience.
+A: Students work closely with their program director as well as the transfer coordinator to approve courses for UW-Stout credit before they leave on a study abroad program.
+We want to ensure that students are not be set back in their degree programs because of studying abroad.
+We work to offer programs that fit UW-Stout students academically and help them to find courses that work for their program.
+Some students use their study abroad experience to take courses for general education requirements while others take courses for their major, minor, or specialization.
+Some even get ahead in their program by judiciously planning their study abroad experience.

 Q: Is it safe to study abroad?

-A: Established study abroad programs fully recognize the responsibility to provide a secure and non-threatening environment where your student can live and learn safely.
+A: Established study abroad programs fully recognize the responsibility to provide a safe and secure environment where your student can live and learn safely.
 Staff members in the Office of International Education are in continuous communication with administration and government agencies to ensure that the location is of good standing.
 Furthermore, regarding corona virus, the decision to allow students to participate in study abroad programs at specific destinations is carefully made in consultation with university leadership.

-Keep in mind that as a parent, guardian, or caring family member or friend, you may hear about political unrest, natural disasters or other difficulties from other sources well before you may be officially notified by the university.
-We recommend that students register themselves with the embassy before leaving the country.
-It will also be important to have a communication plan in place along with several forms of contact mediums to use in the case of an emergency.
+Keep in mind that as a parent, guardian, or caring family member or friend, you may hear about political unrest, natural disasters, or other difficulties from other sources before you are officially notified by the university.
+We recommend that students participate in the Smart Traveler Enrollment Program through the U.S. State Department.
+It is also important to have a communication plan in place, along with several forms of contact, to use in the case of an emergency.

 Q: What is FERPA?

 A: FERPA stands for Family Educational Rights and Privacy Act.
-Under FERPA guidelines students who are over 18 have a legal right to privacy in regards to their educational records.
-This means UW-Stout Study Abroad staff is prohibited from providing any student information to anyone other than the student.
-In emergencies, UW-Stout Study Abroad staff will communicate with any individuals the student has listed as their emergency contacts in the application materials.
-However, be aware that FERPA guidelines apply to all non-emergency matters.
+Under FERPA guidelines, students who are over 18 have a legal right to privacy regarding their educational records.
+This means UW-Stout study abroad staff is prohibited from providing any information regarding a student to anyone other than the student.
+In emergencies, UW-Stout study abroad staff communicate with any individuals the student has listed as their emergency contacts in the application materials.
+Nevertheless, be aware that FERPA guidelines apply to all non-emergency matters.